Reflow Soldering

 Some ovens are designed to reflow PCBs in an oxygen-free environment, often using Nitrogen (N2) to achieve this.
 This approach minimizes the oxidation of solder surfaces.
 Nitrogen reflow ovens take a few minutes to decrease oxygen concentration within the chamber to acceptable levels, thereby reducing defect rates.

-It offers high energy efficiency due to the high heat transfer coefficient of vapour phase media.
+It offers high energy efficiency due to the high heat transfer coefficient of vapor phase media.

 The soldering process is oxygen-free, eliminating the need for protective gases like nitrogen.